 Historic Marker Program

-How Do I Get A Historic Marker for My Home?
+How do I get an Historic Marker for my home?

-The Historic Marker Program spans forty years and over two-hundred and forty properties.
+The Historic Marker Program spans forty years and more than 280 properties.
 These octagonal markers have become an icon of the Annapolis Historic District.
 While highlighting preserved buildings, these markers also tell residents and visitors more about the property on which they are displayed.
 A color-coded system is used to signify different architectural periods, while a brass inset displays the building name, date of construction, and architectural style.
 This color-coded system is as follows:

 Red: Georgian Architecture (1715-1800)